P4ELTE/t4p4s/README.md

         `./t4p4s.sh :l2fwd noeal`
     - No output at all (both terminal and switch) except for errors `./t4p4s.sh :l2fwd silent`
+    - If the switch fails, runs it again in the debugger (by default, `gdb`) `./t4p4s.sh :l2fwd autodbg`
 1. Variants, testing
     - Specify a variant, a set of configuration options `./t4p4s.sh :l2fwd @test`